 Having a clear understanding of our institutional priorities will help drive our most critical decisions, including: new investments in academic programs, teaching and research; the foci for our next comprehensive fundraising campaign; the sequencing of the campus master plan; our capacity for debt; and so on.

-The President’s Executive Committee, in consultation and collaboration with relevant subject matter experts on campus, will take the first pass at further defining and aligning our institutional priorities.
-For this endeavor, Adrianne Lane, chair of the Faculty Senate, Peter Landgren, chair of the Council of Deans, Richard Miller, interim vice provost for academic affairs, and Kristi Nelson have joined the group.
-The team held full-day retreats in September and January and continues to meet regularly.
-In the coming weeks, we will host a series of input sessions with the campus community via targeted meetings and open forums.
-At this stage, it’s critical that we engage as many stakeholders as possible—from faculty, students, staff, trustees and alumni to business and civic leaders, government officials and external funding bodies.
-The results of our collective efforts will be shared with the broader community at the “State of the University” address on April 10, 2014.
+Creating Our Third Century discussions to further define and align our institutional priorities were led by the President’s Executive Committee, in consultation and collaboration with relevant subject matter experts on campus.
+Joining the committee in this work were Adrianne Lane, then-chair of the Faculty Senate, Peter Landgren, then-chair of the Council of Deans, Richard Miller, interim vice provost for academic affairs, and Kristi Nelson.
+The team held full-day retreats in September 2013 and January 2014.
+A series of input sessions with the campus community — via targeted meetings and open forums — were held in February and March 2014 to engage as many stakeholders as possible — from faculty, students, staff, trustees and alumni to business and civic leaders, government officials and external funding bodies.

 UC's Gen-1 House Boasts 92 Percent First-to-Second Year Retention Rate

 Collaboration Call: Provost Accepts Interdisciplinary Faculty Development Proposals